Veal Piccata with Lemon and Capers

 3. Begin by taking each slice of veal, one at a time, and placing it into the flour to coat both sides with flour.
 Shake off excess flour, and place it into the heated skillet with oil, butter, and some capers.

-5. Then transfer the sauteed veal into a dish nearby.
+5. Then transfer the sautéed veal into a dish nearby.
 Cover them with a sheet of foil wrap to keep them warm.
 Continue with the rest of the veal until all of them are done.

-Make the Veal Piccata Lemon Sauce…
+Final Step!
+Make the Veal Piccata Lemon Sauce:

-3. Then add in the remaining butter and stir until it’s heated through.
+7. Next, add in the remaining butter and stir until it’s heated through.
 Optional: here is where you can add a splash of vegetable or chicken broth to make additional piccata sauce.
+Finally, cover with a lid, and simmer for about 2 minutes.

 • It’s always best to buy the veal from a local butcher shop.
 Ask for veal cutlets “for veal scallopini.”
 The veal may cost a few dollars more, but the butcher will give you not only quality meat, but he will also slice them perfectly and even pound them for you.
 It makes a huge difference when making this dish.